kanotazon22/Leaf-Hamlet/README.md

 ## 🧙‍♂️ Introduction

-**The Leafy Village** is a **text-based MMORPG** where players adventure in a simple yet eventful world filled with combat, quests, and social interaction all in text.
+**Leaf Hamlet** is a **text-based MMORPG** where players adventure in a simple yet eventful world filled with combat, quests, and social interaction all in text.

 The game is minimalist, lightweight, runs directly on the web, and is playable on any device.